What to see during a visit to Naples: museums, monuments, squares and subsoil.

 It is an archaeological area in the Posillipo district which can be accessed through the Cave of Seiano, excavated by the Romans and made passable in the 1841 by Ferdinand II of Bourbon.

 Overlooking the protected marine area of Gaiola and offers a splendid view of the Bay of Trentaremi and the Gulf.
 The visit is very suggestive because you can admire the remains of theancient Roman imperial villa of the knight Publio Vedio Pollione and then to the Emperor Augustus.
-There are also the remains of a theater of 2000 places, Odeion, a sort of small theater.
+There are also the remains of a 2000-seat theater, the Odeion, a sort of small theater.

 Where is it: Descent Coroglio, 36 - 80123 Naples